 There are no products in your shopping cart.

 On Easter day, 1939, at Marian Anderson's epochal concert on the Washington Mall, David Strom, a German Jewish émigré scientist, meets Delia Daley, a young Philadelphia Negro studying to be a singer.
-Their mutual love of music draws them together, and--against all odds and better judgment--they marry.
-They vow to raise their children beyond time, beyond identity, steeped in song.
-But their three children must survive America's brutal here and now.
-Jonah, Joseph, and Ruth grow up during the Civil Rights era, come of age in the violent 1960s, and live out adulthood in the racially retrenched late century.
+Their mutual love of music draws them together, and—against all odds and better judgment—they marry.
+They vow to raise their children beyond time, beyond identity, steeped only in song.
+Jonah, Joseph, and Ruth grow up, however, during the Civil Rights era, coming of age in the violent 1960s, and living out adulthood in the racially retrenched late century.
 Jonah, the eldest, "whose voice could make heads of state repent," follows a life in his parents' beloved classical music.
-Ruth, the youngest, chooses a militant activism and repudiates the white culture her brother represents.
-Joseph, the middle child and the narrator of this generational tale, struggles to remain connected to them both.
+Ruth, the youngest, devotes herself to community activism and repudiates the white culture her brother represents.
+Joseph, the middle child and the narrator of this generation-bridging tale, struggles to find himself and remain connected to them both.

 The Time of Our Singing is a story of self-invention, allegiance, race, cultural ownership, the compromised power of music, and the tangled loops of time that rewrite all belonging.

 “A great hurtle of a book, telling several powerful stories at once...An astonishing performance...a prodigious, illuminating and exhilarating run.”—The New York Times

 “Ingenious...A heady, panoramic novel, scored, like so much of Powers's work, for full orchestra...One of our most lavishly gifted writers.”—The New Yorker

 “Richard Powers is a wonder...[The Time of Our Singing] is beautifully, meticulously crafted.”—The New York Observer